cncf/tag-env-sustainability/website/content/blog/2023-11-reduce-reuse-rebase-buildpacks.md

 ## Reduce, Reuse, Rebase

-Container images built from a Dockerfile require a full build when a new operating system update is available, even if your app doesn't required a re-compile or re-install to work with the update (i.e. the update is [ABI compatible](https://en.wikipedia.org/wiki/Application_binary_interface)).
+Container images built from a Dockerfile require a full build when a new operating system update is available, even if your app doesn't need a re-compile or re-install to work with the update (i.e. the update is [ABI compatible](https://en.wikipedia.org/wiki/Application_binary_interface)).

 <p class="mt-5 mb-5"><img src="/images/blogs/2023-11-reduce-reuse-rebase-buildpacks/cnb-new-base.png" alt="Updating the operating system of a container image requires a rebuild if you're using Dockerfile"></p>